solve-coagulate/lispfun/README.md

   - Loop macros `while` and `for` allow simple iterative code in the toy interpreter.
   - Toy interpreter now parses string literals.
   - Semicolon comments are recognized by the parser.
+  - Command line arguments after the script name are available as the `args` list.
 - Example scripts demonstrate factorials, Fibonacci numbers, list processing, macros and loops.
 - A comprehensive unit test suite with Lisp programs stored alongside each interpreter.